Warrior Games: 2010–2014

 Athletes from the British Armed Forces took part in 2013, the first allied nation to join the event.
-Britain's Prince Harry, at the time serving as a Captain and helicopter pilot in the British Army, opened the Games that year.
+Britain's Prince Harry, at the time serving as a captain and helicopter pilot in the British Army, opened the Games that year.
 His experience inspired him to create the Invictus Games, an international counterpart to the Warrior Games with representation from many national teams.

 2015–2016

-The 2015 event was the first organized by the DoD.
-It was held June 19–28 at the Marine Corps Base Quantico in Virginia.
+The 2015 event was the first organized by the Department of Defense.
+It was held June 19 to 28 at the Marine Corps Base Quantico in Virginia.
 Teams competed in eight adaptive sports.

-In 2016, the event took place on June 15–21 at United States Military Academy in West Point, New York.
+In 2016, the event took place on June 15–21 at the United States Military Academy in West Point, New York.
 It was hosted by the United States Army as the first on a rotational basis with the Navy, Air Force, Special Operations Command.
 Jon Stewart emceed the ceremonies.

 2017

 In 2017, the event took place in Chicago and was hosted by the United States Navy.
 Chicago was chosen by the Navy over seven other potential sites in the United States.
 It was the first time that the games were held off a military base or U.S. Olympic training facility.
 Sponsors of the games included Boeing, Fisher House, the Pritzker Military Museum & Library, United Airlines, the Bob Woodruff Foundation, and many other companies.

-Jon Stewart emceed the opening ceremonies which was followed by a concert by Kelly Clarkson and Blake Shelton.
+Jon Stewart emceed the opening ceremony followed by a concert by Kelly Clarkson and Blake Shelton.
 The attendance at the opening ceremony, which included a video message from Chicago Mayor Rahm Emanuel, was roughly 10,000.
 Blues artist Sam Moore sang God Bless America and Soul Man.

-In addition to teams representing all branches of the United States armed forces, Australia and the United Kingdom had participating teams.
+In addition to teams representing all branches of the United States armed forces, Australia and the United Kingdom participated.

 Leticia L. Vega, a Marine sergeant on the Special Operations Command team, took a medal in each event in which she competed.

 The United States Navy team beat the United States Army team in the finals for sitting volleyball.

 The United States Army team beat the United States Navy team in the finals for wheelchair basketball.

 2018–2019

 The Air Force hosted the 2018 Warrior Games at the United States Air Force Academy in June 2018.
-Sponsors of the games include Green Beans Coffee, Fisher House, Amazon, Under Armour, Dove and many other companies.
+Sponsors of the games include Green Beans Coffee, Fisher House, Amazon, Under Armour, Dove among other companies.

 Organized by the U.S. Special Operations Command, the 2019 games hosted in Tampa, Florida broke records in attendance and the number of featured sports.